Maximinus I

 235-238 AD

 Maximinus I (235-238AD) is said to have been the first soldier who rose through the ranks to become Emperor.
 He was also from Thrace in Greece and is said to have been a shepherd before joining the army.
-With Hindsight, many considered that he was really a barbarian whose parents merely crossed the border into Thrace unable to rationalize his behavior as a Roman citizen.
+With Hindsight, many considered that he was really a barbarian whose parents merely crossed the border into Thrace, unable to rationalize his behavior as a Roman citizen.
 This was largely a position taken to explain what appeared to be an intense hatred of Rome itself.
 Under Severus Alexander (222-235AD), he had risen to command the Army of the Rhine.
 Severus and his mother were murdered while in Germany at Moguntiacum (Mainz).
 The Rhine Army then proclaimed Maximinus I Emperor of the Roman Empire.

 Maximinus had doubled the soldiers’ pay, and the military needed additional funds for road-building to maintain control.
 He also appropriated ornaments from public places and temples.
 Can you imagine the government coming into your church and taking anything of value to pay for government employee wages?
 This led to a great tumult resulting in many massacres in defense of religion.
 In opposing those who had supported Emperor Severus Alexander, Maximinus I ordered Christians to be persecuted.

-Maximinus I used Conspiracy, a crime still used by the United States yet abandoned in Europe, Russia, and even China.
+Maximinus I used Conspiracy, a crime still used by the United States yet abandoned in Europe, Russia, and China.
 Conspiracy is the law of tyrants, for it allows the conviction of someone for a crime they did not commit, nor even attempted to commit but you claim they “intended” purely as a mental state to commit in the future.
 Maximinus I engaged in legal persecution.
 Thus, the criminal law became:

-Using conspiracy, the law of tyrants, Maximinus I effectively tore the Roman economy apart at its seams.
+(1) committing the act, (2) attempting to commit the act, and then (3) there is Conspiracy which is claimed you have only “intended” to commit the act in your mind, which cannot be proven and typically requires extorting a confession by force.Using conspiracy, the law of tyrants, Maximinus I effectively tore the Roman economy apart at its seams.
 He charged a noted Senator by the name of Magnus, with conspiracy against the emperor, found him guilty, executed him, and then arrested 4,000 others claiming they conspired with him to intend to depose him.
-He then used the criminal law to claim they committed a crime of conspiracy, and that, of course, justified confiscating all their property as well.
+He then used criminal law to claim they had committed a conspiracy, and that, of course, justified confiscating all their property as well.

-Where there had once been golden statues of former Emperors, here also, Maximinus ordered their seizure so they could then be melted down.
-The Rule of Law collapsed and Historia Augusta tells us that he -“condemned all whoever came to trial” and that he “reduced the richest men to utter poverty.”
+Where there had once been golden statues of former Emperors, Maximinus ordered their seizure so they could then be melted down.
+The Rule of Law collapsed, and Historia Augusta tells us that he -“condemned all whoever came to trial” and that he “reduced the richest men to utter poverty.”
 The USA conviction rate today is about 99%.
 The courts abandoned the people as they have done so again in the USA.
 There was truly nothing left.
 Nowhere could a person turn for justice.
 With the people under siege from their own government, they hoarded wealth to conceal it from state spies.
-This caused a collapse in VELOCITY of money flow as commerce foundered sending the economy into a Great Depression spiral.
+This caused a collapse in VELOCITY of money flow as commerce foundered, sending the economy into a Great Depression spiral.
 This was open warfare against the possession of wealth.
 Edward Gibbon wrote in his Decline and Fall of the Roman Empire regarding Maximinus I:

 “As long as the cruelty of Maximin[us I] was confined to the illustrious senators, or even to the bold adventurers, who in the court or army expose themselves to the caprice of fortune, the body of the people viewed their sufferings with indifference, or perhaps with pleasure.
 But the tyrant’s avarice, stimulated by the insatiate desires of the soldiers, at length attacked the public property.
 Every city of the empire was possessed of an independent revenue, destined to purchase corn for the multitude, and to supply the expenses of the games and entertainments.
 By a single act of authority, the whole mass of wealth was at once confiscated for the use of the Imperial treasury.
 The temples were stripped of their most valuable offerings of gold and silver, and the statues of gods, heroes, and emperors, were melted down and coined into money.
 These impious orders could not be executed without tumults and massacres, as in many places the people chose rather to die in the defence of their altars, than to behold in the midst of peace their cities exposed to the rapine and cruelty of war.
 The soldiers themselves, among whom this sacrilegious plunder was distributed, received it with a blush; and hardened as they were in acts of violence, they dreaded the just reproaches of their friends and relations.
 Throughout the Roman world a general cry of indignation was heard, imploring vengeance on the common enemy of human kind; and at length, by an act of private oppression, a peaceful and unarmed province was driven into rebellion against him.”